jwliao1209/Spread-Through-Air-Spaces-Segmentation/README.md

 * For **reproduce our submission result only**, you may just download `Private_Image.zip` and `Public_Image.zip`.
 * For **training scheme**, you may need to download `SEG_Train_Dataset.zip` also.

+For our training weight files, you may download the weight files **a folder called `checkpoint`** from [here](https://drive.google.com/file/d/1Id2G3Wu3uUeYZV6iBCOrfCYd7475Y51f/view?usp=sharing).

 For convinence, you can follow the folder structure as follows
 ```
 .